Adrian-AlvarezMolina/Serious-SQL/Week_04/README.md

 The same query used above can solve this question changing the number in the last row.

-**5 ids has more than 1000 measures**,  this high number of records can indicated very active users, or some testing ids used by designers to check the app works properly.
+>**5 ids has more than 1000 measures**,  this high number of records can indicated very active users, or some testing ids used by designers to check the app works properly

 ```SQL
 SELECT
   id,